Each course has a fee which a student must pay in order to enrol on a course. In this section you will find all the relevant details regarding fees.

-- If your tuition fees are being paid partly by you and partly by the Student Loans Company, you must provide the financial assessment letter from the Student Loans Company to your Student Hub AND pay the remainder of the fees payment can be made online through ePayments or at the University’s finance office.
+- If your tuition fees are being paid partly by you and partly by the Student Loans Company, you must pay the remainder of the fees payment online through ePayments or at the University’s finance office.

 Re-enrolment is conditional upon you having paid all fees from the previous year.

-There are a range of funding options available to Postgraduate students including the new Postgraduate Loan available from September to students meeting the eligibility and course criteria.
+There are a range of funding options available to Postgraduate students including the new Postgraduate Loan available to students meeting the eligibility and course criteria.

 Overseas students usually have to pay a deposit equal to 50% of the tuition fees for the first year.
 This must be paid before starting the course, however students who need to apply for a Tier 4 visa will be required to pay this deposit before a CAS can be assigned.
 Those who win full scholarships do not pay a deposit.